 Many of the same proven solutions for supporting students will also help young adults transition into postsecondary education and a career:

-- Preserve and expand state support for adult education programs that provide opportunities for young adults and parents to build literacy skills, earn a GED, and prepare for a career.
+- Preserve and expand state support for adult education programs that provide opportunities for young adults to build literacy skills, earn a GED, and prepare for a career, improving workforce participation and family literacy rates.

 - Preserve and expand state support for competency-based education and flexible paths to graduation which provide flexible scheduling, smaller classes, alternative credit-bearing options, and post-secondary pathways to students who may struggle to achieve and graduate due to their personal circumstances.